Statistics on emoji use in business communication for 2023

-How do managers and team members use emojis? 👩💼🧑💻👨💼
+How do managers and team members use emojis?

-The Cultivate analysis finds that it does.
+The report from Cultivate claims that it does.

-The number one emoji used by managers seems to be the Thumbs Up 👍 (4.63%), whereas team members use the Check Mark ✔️ the most (1.83%).
+Overall, the most popular emoji among managers was the Thumbs Up 👍 (4.63%), whereas team members preferred the Check Mark ✔️ (1.83%).

 |Top 5 emojis used by managers||Top 5 emojis used by employees|